agude/agude.github.io/_posts/2016-09-22-whereto_photo.md

 photography.
 But I knew that one of the hardest things about making a project was finding public data to use, so before settling on any idea I checked to see what data was available.
-There was not much data on running or cycling--Strava keeps their site locked down pretty tight--but there were a lot of photos available from Instagram and Flickr, so I decided to do a photo project.
+There was not much data on running or cycling---Strava keeps their site locked down pretty tight---but there were a lot of photos available from Instagram and Flickr, so I decided to do a photo project.